 How the Simmons Bank Visa Platinum compares to other low interest credit cards

 Only a few credit cards offer similar feature set.
 IberiaBank, another small lender, issues Visa Platinum accounts with APRs about the same as Simmons Bank.
 They charge 2 percent fees on balance transfers, though.
-The Chase Slate also offers occasional signup promotions an introductory no fee balance transfer if you transfer balances during the first 60 days your account is open.
-Slate's variable interest rate rises back above 10 percent at the end of the teaser period.
+The Chase Slate also offers occasional signup promotions.
+A $0 Intro Fee on Transfers made within 60 days of Account Opening.
+Afterwards you pay either $5 or 5 percent of the amount of each transfer, whichever is greater.